-We had no material liability for unrecognized tax benefits based on tax positions related to the current and prior fiscal years as of July 31, 2022 and 2021; correspondingly, no related interest and penalties were recognized as income tax expense and there were no accruals for such items in either of these fiscal years.
+We had no liabilities for unrecognized tax benefits based on tax positions related to the current and prior fiscal years as of July 31, 2023 and 2022; correspondingly, no related interest and penalties were recognized as income tax expense and there were no accruals for such items in either of these fiscal years.

 We are subject to U.S. federal income tax as well as income tax in multiple state and foreign jurisdictions.
-We have no income tax returns under examination as of July 31, 2022 and federal tax returns for fiscal years 2019-2021 remain open for examination.
+We are currently being audited by the Internal Revenue Service ("IRS") for Fiscal Year 2020.
+The federal tax returns for fiscal years 2019-2021 remain open for examination.
 Foreign and U.S. state jurisdictions have statutes of limitations generally ranging from three to five years.
 The state impact of any federal income tax changes remains subject to examination by various states for a period of up to one year after formal notification to the states.
 There are a limited number of open state and local income tax audits in which no material issues have been preliminarily identified.
 There are no material open or unsettled foreign income tax audits.
 We believe our accrual for tax liabilities is adequate for all open audit years.